edgefirst-dev/core/README.md

 ```ts
 import { unstable_queue } from "@edgefirst-dev/core";
 ```

+> [!WARNING]
+> This function is memoized so the next time you call it, it will return the same instance of the queue object.

 > [!IMPORTANT]
 > This marked as unstable because it's still in development and the API might change.